Effective quasimorphisms on right-angled Artin groups: Automorphisms and characteristic sets

-The following proposition will used in the next section.
+The following proposition will be used in the next section.

-\begin{proposition} Suppose $\gen{g}$ acts non-transversely on $\ess_g$.
+\begin{proposition} Suppose $g \in G$ is hyperbolic, and that $\gen{g}$ acts non-transversely on $\ess_g$.
 Let $C$ be a cube in $\ess_g$ of maximal dimension, $A$ the set of half-spaces in $\axis_g^+$ dual to $C$, and $o$ the minimal vertex of\/ $C$.
 Then the following statements hold.

 \begin{enumerate}[label=\textup{(\arabic*)}]

 \item For every pair of half-spaces $H, H' \in A$, either $H \trans gH'$ or $H \supset gH'$. \item $K \in [o,go]$ if and only if there exist $H, H' \in A$ such that $H \supseteq K \supset g H'$. \item For every $K \in \axis_g^+$, there exist $r,s \in \Z$ and $H, H' \in A$ such that $g^r H \supset K \supset g^s H'$.